hisham-elzayadi/Spectral-LMP/README.md

 \widehat V_k^TQ_{k+1:n}
 $$

-to measure contamination from the complementary eigenspace.
+to measure contamination from the complement eigenspace.

 For each approximate eigenvector, the total error is